Does Be An Elf accept donated toys?

 My children received gifts.
 Is there any way to write a thank you letter to the volunteers?
 It’s the very least I can do for the people who made my children’s faces light up on Christmas Day.
 I would rather thank them by giving them a hug and saying it to them, but I don’t know how.
 Post on our Facebook page from a Mom in Alford, Florida, December 26, 2012

 It might be possible, but it will take some effort.
 Go to our website’s How and Where page, and click on the National Directory link.
-On the page that comes up next, click on the link in the center near the top, This Year’s List of Participating Postal Branches (or similar language).
-That will take you to a list of postal branches in Acrobat Reader.
+On the page that comes up next, click on the link in the center near the top, List of Participating Postal Branches.
+That will take you to a list of postal branches in Acrobat Reader, a free program which may be searched and downloaded online.
+Most computers have it.

-In 2012 only 22 post offices participated; in 2011 there were 75.
-The number varies from year to year, but it should still be simple to find the postal branch nearest to you.
+Using our our most recent list, find the postal branch nearest to you.
 That is the likely place your volunteer got your child’s letter, or yours.
 It’s also the address you or your children should write Santa at next year.
+In 2013, only 17 post offices participated.
+In 2012, there were 25; in 2011, 75 participated, and in 2010 it 24 offered the program.
+The number varies from year to year.

 The phone number of the closest postal branch to you should be on the list, or you may send a letter.
 Either way, contact the Communications officer at that branch, and ask for the name of the person who managed the Operation Letters to Santa program there.
 That will likely be the officer who distributed your child’s letter to the volunteer from the public, who later sent you gifts.